Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 * [ISLE](https://github.com/Islandora-Collaboration-Group/ISLE) release version `1.3.0`
   * `git clone https://github.com/Islandora-Collaboration-Group/ISLE.git`

+* Existing ISLE `Local`, `Staging` and `Production` systems and running websites

+* Existing ISLE git repository

+* Existing Drupal / Islandora git repository

-* Ability to allocate additional free memory to the Varnish container.
+* Ability to allocate additional free memory to the Varnish container as needed.
 The tuning and configuration of Varnish can vary based on system resources and traffic, as we recommend that you start out with a smaller memory allocation and test the results.
   * **Example configuration** for a Production ISLE host server using `16 GB` of memory.
     * Expect to allocate about 40 - 50% of the host server memory for all of the Java / Tomcat based images
       * `isle-fedora` should have the most e.g. `4096 MB` or `4 GB`